In a welcoming and collegial environment, the department offers comprehensive training in two residency tracks:

 - Clinical Residency Program (5 years): Residents in this program receive comprehensive training in every subspecialty, providing outstanding preparation for clinical and surgical patient care.

-- Physician-Scientist Training Program (7 years): Funded by the National Institutes of Health T32 grant, this program combines the five years of clinical training available in the Clinical Residency Program with an additional two years of continuous, protected research time.
+- Physician-Scientist Training Program (7 years): Funded by a National Institutes of Health grant, this program combines the five years of clinical training available in the Clinical Residency Program with an additional 18 months of continuous, protected research time.
 It is aimed at individuals interested in a physician-scientist career in otolaryngology.

 Residents enjoy a balanced lifestyle among supportive colleagues, in a fun, affordable city.